 Toggle: English / Spanish

 Cyanoacrylate is a sticky substance found in many glues.
-Cyanoacrylate poisoning occurs when someone swallows this substance or gets it on the skin.
+Cyanoacrylate poisoning occurs when someone swallows this substance or gets it on their skin.

 Glue; Super Glue; Crazy Glue

-Wash exposed areas with warm water immediately.
+Wash exposed areas with warm water right away.
 If the glue gets on the eyelids, try to keep the eyelids separated.
 If the eye becomes glued shut, get emergency medical care right away.
 If the eye is partially open, flush with cool water for 15 minutes.

 Before Calling Emergency